Tencent/tdesign-common/docs/mobile/api_v2/link.en-US.md

 ---
 title: Link
-description: Link are used to start a new task or jump to a new page.
+description: Links are used to start a new task or jump to a new page.
 spline: base
 isComponent: true
 toc: false